Post Campaign Fulfillment Strategy shaped by real data, not promises

 Case 1 — Wearable tech, 28,400 backers, lithium constraints

 A sensor-laden wrist device drew a large audience and a complex regulatory footprint.
 Battery shipping rules eliminated some services; EU VAT rules loomed.
 We mapped pledge bundles into five phantom SKUs, each with variant inserts for strap size.
 An OMS rule withheld labels until carrier compatibility cleared for each country’s battery classification.
 The warehouse used inline scales at both pick and pack.
 Mis-picks dropped from 2.9% in the pilot to 0.4% in the main wave.
 We set up an EU node for 31% of orders, enabling IOSS declarations and avoiding doorstop duty surprises.
 Delivery windows were communicated as a range.
-The program finished thoroughly the main wave in 17 working days; ticket volume fell by 62% compared to their previous Campaign, with RTOs (Return to Origin) under 1%.
+The program completed the main wave in 17 working days; ticket volume fell by 62% compared to their previous Campaign, with RTOs (Return to Origin) under 1%.

 Case 2 — Board game, 12,100 units, 540 SKUs turned into 24